felixDev22/felixDev22/README.md

 - 🌱  I’m currently learning Front End Web Development

-- 👯  I’m looking to collaborate on HTML, CSS,and JS projects
+- 👯  I’m looking to collaborate on HTML, CSS, and JS projects

 - 📫  How to reach me **felixnzomo@gmail.com**